 Current Work

-Inspired by fables and folklore, Cobb uses animal and plant imagery to examine human existence, creating forms that convey lessons about life, morality, and the passage of time.
-She envisions alternative realities in which organisms grow, age, and evolve in unexpected ways, revealing both resilience and fragility.
+Inspired by fables and folklore, I continue to use animal and plant imagery to examine human existence, creating forms that convey lessons about life, morality, and the passage of time.
+I envision alternative realities in which organisms grow, age, and evolve in unexpected ways, revealing both resilience and fragility.

-Sustainability is central to her current practice.
-By repurposing deadstock and secondhand jewelry components, Cobb extends the life of these materials while examining the histories and narratives embedded in each piece.
+Sustainability is central to my current practice.
+By repurposing deadstock and secondhand jewelry components, I extend the life of these materials while examining the histories and narratives embedded in each piece.
 These reclaimed elements carry traces of former lives, highlighting themes of continuity, memory, and transformation.

 This work invites reflection on impermanence, renewal, and the delicate balance between creation and conservation.
-Through reimagined materials and references to the natural world, Cobb considers nature’s inclination to hoard and nest alongside human nature’s own tendency toward gluttony and excess.
+Through reimagined materials and references to the natural world, I consider nature’s inclination to hoard and nest alongside human nature’s own tendency toward gluttony and excess.